nadia-polikarpova/cse130-web/lectures/00-hello.md

 ### My Research

+- Usability of AI programming assistants: how do programmers use AI assistants and how can we make them better?
 - *In the past:* Program Verification: how to *prove* the program is doing the right thing?
-- Program Synthesis: how to *generate* a program that does the right thing?
+- *In the past:* Program Synthesis: how to *generate* a program that does the right thing?
-- Usability of AI assistants: how do programmers use AI assistants and how can we make them better?

 <br>
 <br>